- Search The Registry

 - About Us

 George F. Grant

 An avid golfer, Dr. Grant was unhappy with the mess that came with the tee shot.
-The process of teeing the ball up involved pinching moist sand to fashion a tee.
-Doing that 18 times a round was enough to annoy Dr. Grant, so he came up with an invention that would forever have an impact.
+The teeing of the ball involved pinching moist sand to fashion a tee.
+Doing that 18 times a round was enough to annoy Dr. Grant, so he devised an invention that would forever have an impact.
 On Dec.
 12, 1899, he received U.S. patent #638,920, the world's first patent for a golf tee.

-But Grant was an inventor not a businessman and he never marketed his golfing innovation.
-It would be hard to imagine that any piece of sporting equipment has been used more often, but Dr. Grant had them manufactured locally and simply gave them, by the handful, to friends and playing partners.
-George Grant died on August 21, 1910, at his vacation home in Chester, New Hampshire, of liver disease.
+But Grant was an inventor, not a businessman, and never marketed his golfing innovation.
+It would be hard to imagine that any sporting equipment has been used more often, but Dr. Grant had them manufactured locally and gave them to friends and playing partners by the handful.
+George Grant died of liver disease on August 21, 1910, at his vacation home in Chester, New Hampshire.